 The Swimming pool is closed for the duration of the war.
 No swimming allowed on site.

-ANIMALS: There are many types of animals on site included, but not limited to, horses, greyhounds, birds of prey, and service dogs.
+There are many types of animals on site included, but not limited to, horses, greyhounds, birds of prey, and service dogs.
 It is understood by registering and coming onto site that you are aware of the animals on site and accept all liability of interactions with the animals.
-Service dogs are allowed on site and we ask that you please register the animal with animal control.
+Service dogs are allowed on site.
 Other animals that a person may regard as a “service animal” (cats, snakes, goats, etc) will not be allowed on site and will be considered “pets.”
 Pets are not allowed at Gulf Wars.
 However, animals used for education purposes may be allowed with specific provisos and limitations with the express permission of Animal Control and the Autocrats.

 It is agreed that everyone coming onto site from these adjacent lots will be registered and hold site medallions.
 Should a camp allow individuals to enter the site without being properly registered, punitive measures may be taken.
 It is also understood that these land-holders will “police” their own to make sure all site rules are enforced and carry sufficient insurance to cover liability and damage claims.